thaisrochaBR/projGenAIEducation/README.md

 This map aims to:

-* Illustrate the global academic collaboration network
+- Illustrate the global academic collaboration network
-* Highlight the international diversity of participating institutions
+- Highlight the international diversity of participating institutions
-* Support the presentation and dissemination of the research project
+- Support the dissemination and communication of the research project

 ---